The King of Fighters 2001: Sales

+Critical response

 The gameplay appealed to game critics, with IGNs Jeremy Dunham saying The King of Fighters 2001 was a major improvement on the last iteration thanks to the new versatility with Strikers and how they would handle the playable character's energy bars to perform more Desperation Moves.
 Kurt Kulata of Hardcore Gaming 101 felt the console ports tried fixing the arcade version's issues and compared the new handling of Strikers to Capcom vs SNK due to the freedom the player has to make characters stronger.
 Additionally, he noted that the two bosses were surprisingly difficult.
 Despite acknowledging the issues with SNK not properly developing the game, MeriStation staff enjoyed the variety of the cast.
-They commended the return of classic characters like Kyo Kusanagi and Iori Yagami, among other Fatal Fury and Art of Fighting guests, while also praising the final boss, Igniz, for being nearly as difficult to defeat as Goenitz from The King of Fighters '96.
+They commended the return of classic characters like Kyo Kusanagi and Iori Yagami as team members following two games alone, among other Fatal Fury and Art of Fighting guests, while also praising the final boss, Igniz, for being nearly as difficult to defeat as Goenitz from The King of Fighters '96.
 Atomixs reviewer praised the gameplay balances the developers brought to the cast by revising the Striker System, finding it comparable to Marvel vs Capcom 2 while also improving the Armor Mode.
 Writing for GameSpot, Andrew Seyoon Park echoed similar comments about the balance with the cast and the Striker system in the NeoGeo port.
 However, he criticized the high difficulty of the boss Igniz.
 Chris Moyse of Destructoid criticized The King of Fighters 2001s gameplay changes that came about from SNK's bankruptcy.
 He praised the new cast, such as May Lee and Foxy, but panned the storyline of the NESTS arc for bringing several clone characters into the story.

 The game's presentation was the subject of negative response.
 Kulata criticized the character illustrations and the poor background themes.
 Dunham praised the visuals for giving stages 3D backgrounds but criticized the handling of character sprites.
 Atomix staff felt the artwork was worse than previous installments as a result of longtime artist Shinkiro departure from SNK and subsequent replacement by Nona and Styleos.
 In a 1UP.com retrospective article, Matt Loene claimed the game failed to obtain fans upon release, in part due to the character illustrations.

 The game was followed by The King of Fighters 2002, which does not have an original storyline.
 Early in development, The King of Fighters 2002 was meant to remove the Striker System from the NESTS trilogy due to negative feedback.
 Development was also done by Brezza Soft.
 K9999 became absent due to apparent copyright violation as most of his design and powers are borrowed from the character Tetsuo from the 1988 film Akira.
 Tetsuo’s voice actor, Nozomu Sasaki, was also hired to voice K9999 in the game.